 - When the student is freely choosing to access treatment,

 - To treat low-moderate severity of depression, anxiety, stress, suicidal thoughts, relationship and social concerns, non-suicidal self-injury, eating concerns, identity development, experiences of discrimination, substance use issues, sexual assault and trauma, and a wide range of others.

 Connecting to Off Campus Care

 Although we assist the majority of students that look to us for treatment, there are some limitations in what we can provide (things that are outside of our scope of practice).
-This is when we help connect students to other sources of care, often by setting up a meeting with our Student Care Coordinator.
+This is when we help connect students to other sources of care, often by helping you identify providers that you would be interested in seeing, and offering assistance in how to make those connections.
 In general, student concerns are outside of our scope of practice when: